DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

-Put *Silent Horizons ENB Addon - Solar Cleaner* right at the start of the add-on’s _Exteriors_ section in your mod order and put it right under *WoW Dragon Mounds CTD Fix.esp* in your plugins’ load order.
-Then Extract the main file.
+Put *Silent Horizons ENB Addon - Solar Cleaner* right at the start of the add-on’s _Exteriors_ section in your mod order and put it right under *Reasonable Quest Rewards - Dark Brotherhood.esp* in your plugins’ load order.
+Then extract the main file.
 Open the optional folder, then depth of field configuration folder.
 Choose your favourite depth of field settings with the help of the photos you can find in the folder.
 I prefer the extra light one.
 Open the folder of your choice, copy the folder, which is